Courses

 Schneider, Thomas R.

 Surveys some of the great literary texts in the Christian tradition.
 Readings from primary works will provide opportunity to become familiar with a variety of voices in the history of Christian spirituality.
 Students will examine the texts in light of literary, historical, social, and theological contexts.
 Authors and texts may vary each time the course is offered.
 Prerequisite: ENG 123.
-(3 units; Spring, even years)
+(3 units; Fall, odd years & Online)

 The course is designed to examine the study of literature through the lens of faith.
 It considers the intersection of personal belief and reading practices, the analysis of literature, both religious and secular, from a Christian worldview, and potential avenues of Christian literary theory.
 It requires students to evaluate and analyze both literary texts and approaches to literature, with each students formulating a formal position in regard to the intersection of faith and literature.
 Prerequisite: ENG 123.
 (3 units; Fall even years)